 What is lemon curd?

-Lemon curd falls under the broad category of preserving yet it is not quite a jam or jelly.
+Lemon curd is a tangy spread that falls under the broad category of preserving yet it is not quite a jam or jelly.
 It’s different.
-Curds are creamy and light, often tangy and citrus based.
+Fruit curd in all varieties are creamy and light, often tangy and citrus based.

 The traditional ingredients for a curd include citrus fruit juice and zest, sugar, eggs and butter.
 Zest is the outer layer of a citrus fruit.